cbcrg/pergola/doc/source/installation.rst

   $ cd pergola-master
   $ sudo python setup.py install

-or, you can download the code a a ``.zip`` file from Github website and follow the three last instructions above.
+or, you can download the code as a ``.zip`` file from Github website and follow the three last instructions above.

 .. image:: images/github_zip_red.png